-Participating NNLM regions are offering the quarterly Reading Club picks in a free, handy, portable Book Club Kit.
-This program-in-a-box format includes 8 copies of each of the following items: the selected book, discussion guide, MedlinePlus bookmark, NIH MedlinePlus Magazine, NIH All of Us Research Program brochure and additional material to support the kit, inside a sturdy library book bag.
-The first set of available books are in support of Family Health History; the titles for selection are The Immortal Life of Henrietta Lacks, She Has Her Mother’s Laugh, and It’s All Relative.
+Participating NNLM regions are offering the Reading Club Book Kits, a program-in-a-box format which includes 8 copies of each of the following items: the selected book, discussion guides, bookmarks, NIH MedlinePlus Magazine, NIH All of Us Research Program brochure and additional material to support the kit, inside a sturdy library book bag.

 Any U.S. library that is a Network Member of the National Network of Libraries of Medicine is eligible to apply for one NNLM Reading Club Book Kit.
 Libraries that support outreach to vulnerable populations and encourage participation by these groups will receive priority status.